 Establishing a U.S. bank account for a U.S. entity requires not only the right steps, documents, but also finding the bank that is willing to create the account without a local office site inspection, or personal U.S. utility bill for the signer.

 NCP has worked with several banks since 1997, and we understand their concerns and compliance guidelines to help you navigate your U.S. bank account set up.

 Is Travel Required to Establish a U.S. Bank Account for a U.S. Entity?

-Let’s cover the most important question, is travel required?
-Yes, travel is required but even then most banks will not set up the account for you.
+Let’s cover the most critical question, is travel required?
+Yes, travel is required, but even then, most banks will not set up the account for you.
 See our case study below.

-[New Banking Option Without Travel]: Before that, we will share that we have access to a new beta test option which is a fully functioning bank account with the ability to do an ACH pull (which is important for automating sales tax compliance), and other major bank features.
-Reach out to our team for more details at email@example.com.
+[New Banking Option Without Travel]: We have access to a new banking option, which is a fully functioning bank account with the ability to do an ACH pull (which is vital for automating sales tax compliance), and other major bank features.
+See details below.

 Case Study: One of our clients had a Citibank account set for a US LLC.
-They were coming to an event in Las Vegas, and we suggested they attempt to use the same bank for their new LLC.
+They were coming to an event in Las Vegas (before COVID-19), and we suggested they attempt to use the same bank for their new LLC.
 Citibank (as most banks may likely do) said they treat each new bank account as a separate set up for a new entity.

 The great news is that our clients were able to go to our recommendation and service and set up their account for their new LLC the same day.

 Common and Important Banking Q & A with Travel to Las Vegas:

 1. Do both partners need to be at the branch to open the account.
 Yes.
 If your entity has partners (any percentage), ALL partners need to be present.
 Yes, we realize this is not practical, but that is the bank’s requirements.
 They are not even looking for those owning 20% or more.
 Most of you likely either have a U.S. single-member LLC or a Corporation with one owner.